kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 * **Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?**
-  No - Privileged containers will honor limits/reserves specified in the specs and will count against node quota just like unprivilged containers.
+  No - HostProcess containers will honor limits/reserves specified in the specs and will count against node quota just like unprivileged containers.

 ### Troubleshooting